FrozenNode/Laravel-Administrator/readme.md

 ## Changelog

 ### 2.3.0
+- You can now hit the enter key on text/textarea fields to submit the create/edit form
 - Bugfix: History.js now recognizes base URIs other than '/'
 - Bugfix: In PostgreSQL there was an issue with using boolean false to pull back no results on an integer column
 - Bugfix: If you are on some high page number and you filter the set such that that page number is now outside the range of the filtered set, you will be brought back to the last page of the set instead of staying on that page